Analysing Toponium at the LHC using Recursive Jigsaw Reconstruction: Introduction

 \section{Introduction}

 The ATLAS and the CMS experiments at the Large Hadron Collider have recently reported an excess of events near the top-quark pair production threshold in the dilepton decay channel~\cite{CMS:2025dzq,CMS:2025kzt,ATLAS:2026dbe}.
 The results are consistent with the presence of a spin-0 pseudoscalar, toponium~\cite{Fadin:1987wz,Fadin:1987wz,Hagiwara:2008df}.
-The local significance of this excess observed by ATLAS is over $8\sigma$~\cite{ATLAS:2026dbe}.

 The reconstruction of this dileptonic decay mode of the $\ttbar$ system is complex as it involves the presence of two neutrinos which escape detection, and their presence is only inferred through indirect methods such as the imbalance of the transverse momentum.
 Additionally, owing to the nature of proton-proton collisions, the kinematic information of the neutrino's four-momentum along the beam axis is lost as the initial energy of a parton interaction is unknown.
 This leads to challenges in the reconstruction of the $\ttbar$ system.